-One this I get asked for is tips on how to buy a used turntable.
+One thing I get asked for is tips on how to buy a used turntable.
 So I thought I’d address this in today’s post.
 So, stick around if you want to find out how to put together an awesome rig on the cheap.

 I’m no expert, but my current rig is entirely made up of used audio gear.
 I’m thrilled with it!
 And the entire thing cost me $350.

-If I include the new cartridge and speaker cables my rig (turntable, amp, and speakers) cost roughly $450.
+If I include the new cartridge and speaker cables, my rig (turntable, amp, and speakers) cost roughly $450.

 A Quick Breakdown of My Current Rig and Cost

 Here’s my current rig and what I paid for each component…

 Turntable: Pioneer PL-720

 Speakers: A pair of Pioneer Rondo 3000s.
 I scored these for free, but I had the old factory-fitted speakers and speaker sponge replaced.